tilley-kyle/fullstack-demo/README.md

 - Create a method to send back all bug reports in the DB.

 - Create a method to add a new bug report to the DB.

+# WEBPACK WOES

+If running the start script does not work for you try again with:
+> webpack-dev-server --config ./webpack.config.js --mode development
+>> Then go to localhost:8080 in your browser

+If it continues to fail and you're on a Mac OS make sure you've installed Xcode:
+> xcode-select --install
+>> npm install and try again

+If it continues to fail: globally install webpack, webpack-cli, and webpack-dev-server
+> npm start
+>> if npm start fails try the first step